aosabook/500lines/bytecode-compiler/bytecompiler.rewrite.md

 uses whatever `AssertionError` is bound to.

 What was the point of this visitor?
-Without it, we'd need to define a `visit_Assert` in the code generator instead -- OK, fine.
+Without it, we'd need to define a `visit_Assert` in the code generator instead---OK, fine.
 This would then need to generate code to perform a test, a call, and a raise.
 To do this without duplicating logic within the compiler, we'd define code-generation functions for each of those, to be invoked by both the